awahab192007-ui/RapidBites/README.md

 # RapidBites
-we get your order to your doorstep
+we get your order to your doorstep without giving you a headache fastest delivery is our ambition